 Growing Bulbs From Seed

-Crinum asiaticum, from the tropical Pacific area, seeds freely and has been known to flower in two or three years from seed with special treatment.
+Crinum asiaticum, from the tropical Pacific area, seeds freely and has been known to flower for two or three years from seed with special treatment.

-Pest and Problems
+Crinum Lily Pest and Problems

-Rarely attacked by insects, but if an attack is discovered, begin to fight back immediately.
+Gardeners love crinum lilies as insects rarely attack them.
+But if an attack is discovered, begin to fight back immediately.

-The individual blooms are delicately trumpet-shaped with segments about four inches long, white with more or less red striping or red flush on the exterior.
+The individual blooms are delicately trumpet-shaped flowers with segments about four inches long, white with more or less red striping or red flush on the exterior.

-With protection, it can probably be planted considerably far up the Atlantic coastal area, but would require deep planting to avoid cold injury to the neck.
+With protection, it can probably be planted considerably far up the Atlantic gulf coastal area but would require deep planting to avoid cold injury to the neck.

-In Florida it can be grown with good results with the bulb practically sitting on top of the ground.
+In Florida, it can be grown with good results, with the bulb practically sitting on top of the ground.

-Crinum moorei is one of the most graceful and elegant crinums, with light pink flowers and bright green, spreading leaves in a whorl at the top of the long neck.
+Crinum moorei is one of the most graceful and elegant crinums, with light pink flowers and bright green, spreading elegant leaves in a whorl at the top of the long neck.

-The plant is deciduous and loses its leaves in the Fall far south.
-It flowers in Summer, likes rich soil and plenty of moisture.
+The plant is deciduous and loses its purplish leaves in the Fall far south.
+It flowers in summer and likes rich soil and plenty of moisture.

-Lesser Known Species
+Lesser Known Crinum Species

 Other popular crinum species worth trying in any collection are:

-Crinum seabrum, with wide-open, amaryllis-like flowers, white and striped scarlet
+First, Crinum seabrum, with wide-open, amaryllis-like flowers, white and striped scarlet